chhatch/rustyNode/README.md

 # rustyNode

-Let's explore using node to compile rust from a json template!
+Let's explore using typescript to compile rust from a json template!

 ## Installation